 Monitoring the impact of Pupil Premium

 Throughout the year, constant dialogue with teachers and tracking means that pupil premium resources are allocated where and when they are required so to have maximum impact.
-This will be based on how local, national and Raise Online data is presented.
+This will be based on how local, national and ASP data is presented.

 Feedback to the governing body will be on going throughout the year.